Westminster College Compliance with the

 Correction of Education Records: After inspecting his or her educational records, a student has the right to request the amendment of such records.
 He or she should submit such a request in writing to the school official in charge of the records.
 If the request is denied, the student has the right to a hearing as provided in Title 34 of the Code of Federal Regulations.
 The hearing will be conducted by the Professional Standards Committee, a committee of elected faculty members.
 If the committee decides against the student, the student has the right to submit a written comment on the disputed material in his or her educational record.
 The comment will be maintained as a permanent and integral part of his or her record and will be disclosed to any party to whom the student's educational record is disclosed.
 The student also has the right to file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 600 Independence Avenue S.W., Washington, D.C., 20202-4608, according to the procedures described in Title 34 of the Code of Federal Regulations, Subtitle A, Parts 99.64 and 99.65.

-Location of Educational Records: Educational records at Westminster are located as follows: (a) academic records are kept by the Dean of Faculty and the Registrar in Westminster Hall; (b) records on student life including records on student housing, organizations, and disciplinary matters are kept by the Dean of Student Life in Westminster Hall; (c) health records are kept by the Director of Counseling and Health Services in Westminster Hall (d) records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by the Director of Financial Aid in the Enrollment Services/Financial Aid offices in Champ; (e) placement records are kept by the Director of Career Services in Newnham Hall; (f) internship records are kept by the internship coordinator in Newnham Hall (g) athletic records are kept by the Director of Athletics located in the Westminster Gymnasium.
+Location of Educational Records: Educational records at Westminster are located as follows: (a) academic records are kept by the Dean of Faculty and the Registrar in Westminster Hall; (b) records on student life including records on student housing, organizations, and disciplinary matters are kept by the Dean of Student Life in Westminster Hall; (c) health records are kept by the Director of Counseling and Health Services in Westminster Hall (d) records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by the Director of Financial Aid in the Admissions and Student Financial Planning offices in Champ; (e) placement records are kept by the Director of Career Services in Newnham Hall; (f) internship records are kept by the internship coordinator in Newnham Hall (g) athletic records are kept by the Director of Athletics located in the Westminster Gymnasium.

 Disclosure of Education Records: Westminster College will disclose information from a student's education records only with the written consent of the student, except: